-5.6 Recall and describe the key principles of the General Data Protection Regulation can collect and use data.
+5.6 Recall and describe the key principles of the General Data Protection Regulation

 - a.
 Data Protection law

 - b.
 Why GDPR was introduced

 - c.
 An individual's right to be forgotten

 - d.
 Requirements for collecting, storing, managing, usingand disposing of data